SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

   robust when the solution is oscillatory, and thus it's recommended that one use some interpolation points (they're cheap to compute!).
 * `save_positions`: Boolean tuple for whether to save before and after the `affect!`.
-  The first save will always occcur, and the second will only occur when an event is detected.
+  The first save will always occcur (if true), and the second will only occur when an event is detected.
 For discontinuous changes like a modification to `u` to be handled correctly (without error), one should set `save_positions=(true,true)`.

 Additionally, keyword arguments for `abstol` and `reltol` can be used to specify